jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

 | 2   4   5   6   7

 We can even make datatypes that mix all of these together (along with some functions to operate on them) to create objects.
-For now, we're going to focus on the basic datatypes and will revist this idea later on (as R and Python have different names for some of them).
+For now, we're going to focus on the basic datatypes and will revisit this idea later on (as R and Python have different names for some of them).